Track mileage automatically

 • Armed Forces reservists

-You’ll need records of your eligible employee continuing education costs to take the deduction.
-Writing off these costs requires completing Schedule A to itemize your expenses and completing Form 2106 (Employee Business Expenses).
+You’ll need records of eligible employee continuing education costs to get the deduction.
+Writing off these costs requires completing Schedule A to itemize your expenses and Form 2106 (Employee Business Expenses).

 FAQ